testsmt/yinyang/README.md

 [![Twitter](https://img.shields.io/twitter/follow/testsmtsolvers?style=social)](https://twitter.com/testsmtsolvers)

-An automated testing tool for Satisfiability Modulo Theory (SMT) solvers.
+An fuzzer for SMT solvers.
 Given a set of seed SMT formulas, Yin-Yang generates mutant formulas to stress-test SMT solvers.
 Yin-Yang can be used to robustify SMT solvers.
 It already found **1,000+** bugs in the two state-of-the-art SMT solvers Z3 and CVC4.